cambridge-collection/cambridge-collection.github.io/docs/index.md

 Take a look at the
 [architecture overview](arch-overview.md)
 which shows the role of the different repositories and how they are connected.

+## Responsive Data Loading
+The [content-editor](content-editor.md) shows how the data is loaded into the system in a responsive and easy to use system, so it can be previewed in seconds before publishing.

 ## Where do I get started?